Before Minneapolis was the “city of lakes,” we were a river city.

 Paul Reyelts, Chair

-For more information on how you can support the RiverFirst Campaign, and for a full list of Individual Campaign Donors, visit our RiverFirst Capital Campaign Page!
+For more information about the RiverFirst Capital Campaign and for a complete list of campaign contributors, visit our RiverFirst Capital Campaign Page!

 YOUR DONATION helps ensure the parks in our city remain accessible, equitable and serving everyone.